solisaegis/coexilia-archive/README.md

 ---

-## Licensing
+## License

-Unless otherwise stated, the contents of this repository are released under the Creative Commons Zero (CC0 1.0) Universal license.
+This repository is licensed under Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0).

-This dedication places the materials in the public domain to the fullest extent permitted by law.
+See LICENSE file for details.

 ---